Probiotics and Fertility: Support Your Reproductive Health

 • and therefore their chances of fertilizing an egg.

 A probiotic based on Lactobacillus reuteri , for example, plays an important role in regulating this oxidative stress .
-It acts as a natural antioxidant, and thus protects reproductive cells from damage caused by free radicals.
+It acts as a natural antioxidant, thus protecting reproductive cells from damage caused by free radicals.

 It should also be noted that a balanced intestinal flora can indirectly support optimal production of testosterone, a key hormone for sperm quality.

-In short, a course of probiotics can become an important asset to boost the reproductive health of women… As well as men!
+In short, a course of probiotics can become an important asset in boosting the reproductive health of women...
+As well as men!

-Did you also know that omega 3 plays a key role in fertility?
-Our article on omega 3 and fertility explains everything!
+Did you also know that omega-3s play a key role in fertility?
+Our article on omega-3s and fertility explains everything!

 What can damage your vaginal flora ?

 Your vaginal flora (just like your intestinal flora ) is a fragile and complex ecosystem.
-Thus, several everyday factors can disrupt this balance.
-And promote the development of bad bacteria or fungi.
+Several everyday factors can disrupt this balance and promote the growth of harmful bacteria or fungi.
 Here are the main causes to watch out for:

 1. Antibiotics

-Of course, antibiotics are essential in certain cases.
-That being said, they cannot distinguish between "good" bacteria and bad ones.
+Of course, antibiotics are essential in certain situations.
+That being said, they can't distinguish between "good" bacteria and bad.
 Except that by eliminating the entire Lactobacillus family , which you need for healthy intimate flora ...
 They can promote cystitis / urinary tract infections of all kinds, and not very pleasant.

 2. Hormonal disturbances

 As always, hormones play tricks on us!
-And those related to the menstrual cycle, pregnancy or menopause, can affect vaginal pH.
+Hormones related to the menstrual cycle, pregnancy, or menopause can affect vaginal pH.
 For example, a drop in estrogen can reduce the production of glycogen, an important nutrient for Lactobacillus .

 3. Stress